'I couldn't believe it': Dad thrilled to share birthday with baby daughter

 But after an hour and a half, Sonam's contractions started to get stronger and closer together.

-On the midwife's advice, Mahara started getting ready to take his wife to hospital.
+On the midwife's advice, Maharaj started getting ready to take his wife to hospital.

 "But her pains started getting more intense and she really wanted to push.
 As soon as she pushed then the baby started coming out.